 - 1/2 cup crispy chickpeas

-- Trim stems off Brussels sprouts, remove any bad leaves, and slice very thin.
+- Trim stems off Brussels sprouts, remove loose or spotted leaves, and slice very thinly.
 You can use a shredded or slicer attachment on a food processor for this step if you want to make it go really quickly.
 I used a sharp knife.
 Place Brussels sprouts in a large bowl.

 - In a small bowl or measuring cup, whisk together olive oil, lemon juice, shallot, Dijon mustard, salt, and red pepper flakes until combined.